 Dr. Nicovich is the author of more than 25 articles and competitive paper presentations, which have appeared in such publications as The International Journal of Advertising, The Journal Consumer Behavior, The Journal of Business and Economic Studies, The Journal of Interactive Advertising, The Journal of Computer Mediated Communications, Information Resources Management Journal, and The Journal of Interactive Marketing.

 In addition to his teaching responsibilities, Dr. Nicovich has served the College as chair of the Marketing Department, member of the Marketing Task Force, and member of the College Marketing Committee.
-He is the faculty sponsor for the Lynchburg College Entrepreneurial Organization.
+He is the faculty sponsor for the University of Lynchburg Entrepreneurial Organization.

 He has also worked with numerous local organizations including CASA, the Gateway House, Rush Homes, and Special Olympics Virginia – Piedmont Region.
 He serves on the Board of Directors for the First Unitarian Church of Lynchburg and is the official balloon animal artist for the Festival of Gardening event sponsored by the Hill City Master Gardener Association.

 Dr. Nicovich earned his PhD and MBA at the University of Memphis and his BA at the University of Colorado.

 C. Raine Sydnor Sr. ’31, a distinguished alumnus, was a founder of the College’s Board of Overseers, on which he served from 1965 until his death in 1983.
 The C. Raine Sydnor Sr. Endowment in the School of Business and Economics was established by the generosity of numerous friends and family members.